nehabhardwaj1507/Backup-and-User-management-Project/README.md

 2. Edit file and create a cron job take backup every second:

    \* \* \* \* \* <backup-script.sh> <path/to/source_file> <path/to/destination_file>

+## Contributing
+Contributions are welcome!
+If you would like to improve the script or add new features, feel free to fork the repository and submit a pull request.
+Please follow the steps below to contribute:

+1. Fork the repository
+2. Create a new branch for your changes
+3. Commit your changes and push them to your forked repository
+4. Create a pull request with a detailed explanation of your changes